Bbran4/dungeon-lord/README.md

 * ✅ Party moves at a reduced speed approaching any room with a monster or trap (`Dungeon.room_danger_speed_multiplier`), giving projectile traps more exposure time to land hits
 * ✅ Multi-hero parties (Tank/Healer/Ranger/Mage, plus a random 4th class) move and fight together as a real group via `Dungeon.send_wave()` + `CombatManager.begin_group_combat()` — not solo runs anymore
 * ✅ Heroes spawn at the entrance one at a time with a small random stagger, rather than all appearing at once
-* ✅ Class-based formation (Tank front, Ranger/Mage mid, Healer back, Rogue flanking past the monster line)
+* ✅ Class-based formation (Tank front, Ranger/Mage mid, Healer back, Rogue flanking past the monster line) with a melee-charge visual beat at combat start
 * ✅ Monsters spawn visibly in their room up front (not lazily on arrival) and stay put until fought or the wave ends
-* ✅ Melee vs. ranged distinction: melee combatants (Tank, Rogue, all current monsters) visually charge partway toward the opposing line when a fight begins; ranged combatants (Healer, Mage, Ranger) hold formation and fire a projectile instead — purely cosmetic, doesn't affect targeting/damage
-* ✅ Opening-actions beat: every combatant gets one immediate chance to fire a ready support ability (Buff/Taunt/Heal/ChainHeal) the instant a fight starts, instead of waiting on a random tick roll
-* ✅ Aggro via a per-monster threat table (highest cumulative damage dealt, including DoT ticks and chain-attack splash); Tank `Taunt` is a hard override that forces monster targeting onto the taunting hero for its duration, and is correctly cleared the instant its owner dies rather than only on timeout
-* ✅ Ability/cooldown system (`AbilityData`) with all five class kits implemented — Tank (Shield Wall, Taunt), Healer (Heal, Chain Heal), Mage (Fireball, Chain Lightning, Ice Spike), Ranger (Poison Arrow, Explosive Arrow), Rogue (Poison Strike, Backstab) — each combatant picks randomly among whichever abilities are off cooldown
-* ✅ Two additional ability types beyond plain Attack: `DotAttack` (initial hit + ticking damage, e.g. poison) and `ChainAttack` (primary target + N additional random enemies at reduced damage, e.g. Chain Lightning)
-* ✅ Heroes/monsters render as small filled circles (`CircleVisual`, 20% smaller than the original placeholder squares) instead of squares
-* ✅ Visual combat feedback: melee attack lunge toward target and back, ranged attacks/heals fire a tinted `CombatProjectile`, overlap-based separation push between combatants, taunting entities turn red, healed entities flash green
-* ✅ Room-to-room movement and the melee charge-in both ease in/out (`TRANS_SINE`/`EASE_IN_OUT`) rather than moving at constant linear speed
-* ✅ Ability usage narrates itself into the event log (`CombatManager.ability_used`) — every attack, heal, buff, and taunt (plus taunt expiry) is a readable log line, which is also how a mismatched `.tres` enum value was caught and fixed during testing
-* ✅ Wave difficulty is outcome-driven, not a manual counter: `WaveManager`'s tier only advances on a full party wipe; escaping heroes send the same-strength party again.
-The stat multiplier scales **linearly** per tier (1.0x, 1.1x, 1.2x, ...) and applies to a spawned hero's health/damage/armor/attack-speed *and* gold value together, so the gold-per-damage rate stays constant as waves get tougher.
-Monsters and traps are not scaled by tier
+* ✅ Tick-based group combat with per-monster threat/aggro tables, ability cooldowns, a Tank taunt hard-override, and an opening beat where support abilities (heal/buff/taunt) fire once before the tick loop starts
+* ✅ Full class kits for all five hero classes, including melee/ranged distinction and projectile visuals
+* ✅ Outcome-driven wave tiers: only a full wipe advances the tier (linear stat + gold scaling per tier survived); an escape retries the same-strength wave
+* ✅ **10-wave victory condition:** fully wiping tier 10 triggers a real run-level VICTORY state (`GameManager.start_victory()`), locking all controls — not just an infinite tier counter
+* ✅ **Post-wave shop:** opens on every full-wipe clear — 3 room + 3 passive offers (each slot buyable once per visit), a once-per-visit reroll, unlimited card packs, and a per-visit discounted slot; purchased rooms are placed via free-credit cards rather than direct insertion
+* ✅ **Passives:** 5 authored passives (gold/monster-damage/monster-health/trap-damage multipliers, reroll discount), additive stacking, with per-passive stack caps enforced at purchase time
+* ✅ **Hero lifecycle safety:** the freed-object crash class is resolved via `_is_alive()` guards at every call boundary that reads a hero/monster reference after `begin_combat`/movement/trap resolution — see Stability section above
 * ✅ Gold economy, wave counter, and a scrolling event log
 * ✅ Pan (WASD/arrows or middle-mouse drag) and zoom (mouse wheel) camera
-* ✅ `GameManager` gates building actions by phase (insert/upgrade/sell only succeed during BUILDING, enforced in `DungeonGrid`); "Send Wave" transitions to COMBAT, `Dungeon.wave_cleared` transitions to REWARD, which currently loops straight back to BUILDING (no card draft yet)
+* ✅ `GameManager` gates building actions by phase (insert/upgrade/sell only succeed during BUILDING, enforced in `DungeonGrid`); "Send Wave" transitions to COMBAT, a full wipe transitions to REWARD (opening the shop) or VICTORY at tier 10, an escape returns to BUILDING to retry
 * ✅ `HeroManager.spawn_hero`/`remove_hero`/`active_heroes` backs `Dungeon.gd`'s hero tracking directly — no more private hero counter
-* ✅ Room/monster/trap/ability/hero content authored as real `.tres` resources under `resources/`, wired into `TestHarness` via `@export` fields
+* ✅ Room/monster/trap/ability/hero/passive content authored as real `.tres` resources under `resources/`, wired into `TestHarness` via `@export` fields
-* ✅ Gold is earned per-hero based on damage taken vs. effective max health, plus a full-wipe bonus — not from winning fights or clearing rooms (see `EconomyManager.gd`)
+* ✅ Gold is earned per-hero based on damage taken vs. effective max health, plus a full-wipe bonus and a passive gold multiplier layered on top — not from winning fights or clearing rooms (see `EconomyManager.gd`)
-* ✅ Enum-like data (`AbilityData.ability_type`/`target_rule`, `TrapData.trap_type`) centralized on `GameEnums` rather than duplicated as independent `@export_enum` strings per resource
+* ✅ Enum-like data (`AbilityData.ability_type`/`target_rule`, `TrapData.trap_type`, `PassiveData.effect_type`) centralized on `GameEnums` rather than duplicated as independent `@export_enum` strings per resource

 Notably **not yet wired up**, despite the underlying scripts existing:

-* ⬜ No reward-phase content yet — `_on_reward_phase_started` immediately loops back to building since there's no card draft system
+* ⬜ No card draft system — the post-wave shop currently fills this role instead; `CardData.rarity` exists but is unused
 * ⬜ `BossData` has no room encounter, phase, or summon logic
-* ⬜ `RoomData.room_type`, `HeroData.class_type`, and `CardData.rarity` are still independent `@export_enum` strings, not yet centralized on `GameEnums` like `AbilityData`/`TrapData` were
+* ⬜ `RoomData.room_type`, `HeroData.class_type`, and `CardData.rarity` are still independent `@export_enum` strings, not yet centralized on `GameEnums` like `AbilityData`/`TrapData`/`PassiveData` were
 * ⬜ No hero-side targeting AI — heroes (and their abilities) still pick a random living enemy rather than anything priority-based
+* ⬜ No economy/gold-cost tuning pass yet — numbers are functional placeholders, not balanced

 > **Architecture note:** the original plan called this a "Dungeon Grid,"
 > but what's implemented is a **linear ordered path** (`DungeonManager`